amightyo/BestHPCCoAWS/README.md

 # BestHPCCoAWS
 Scripts for configuring and deploying an HPCC on AWS that is high well.

-The following is a list of steps to deploy a high performing HPCC cluster on AWS
+Detailed documentation still needs to be written.
+But, the following is a list of steps to deploy a high performing HPCC cluster on AWS

 1. Fill in cfg_BestHPCC.sh (in the instance_files directory), the configuration table with the following info.
 Included ctg_BestHPCC.sh contains parameter values used to create a high performance HPCC on AWS